khianjaysoriano-ux/SORIANO-KHIAN-JAY-H./README.md

 BSIT- 4F

 ## Description
-This repository is for my CCM-101 Prelim Act 1
+This repository is for CCM-101 Prelim Act 1